 (6) For the purposes of this section any mode of sale at which the persons present, or some of them, are invited to buy by way of a bid stated, or whereby prospective purchasers are enabled to compete for the purchase of lots whether by way of increasing bids or by the offer of lots to be bid for at successively decreasing prices or otherwise, shall be deemed to be a sale purporting to be by way of auction.

+[Section 25 amended: No. 25 of 2019 s.
+7.]

 26. Records to be kept

 (1) Where a licensee, or any firm or corporation for the benefit of which a licence is used, in respect of any sale or transaction in the course of business as an auctioneer receives for or on behalf of any person an amount of money he or it shall record the amount, or cause the amount to be recorded, in a record of accounts so as to show particulars of that receipt separately from any record of money received or held on his or that firm’s or corporation’s account or for or on behalf of any other person.

+Penalty for this subsection: a fine of $25 000.

 (2) A licensee, and any firm or corporation for the benefit of which a licence is used —

 (a) shall cause the record of accounts referred to in subsection (1) to be kept in such a manner as to show full and accurate particulars of each transaction and of all withdrawals or payments made from that account in sufficient detail to enable the accounts to be conveniently and properly audited;